chingu-voyages/voyage-project-tier3-restaurantsim/README.md

   - [ ] The application must provide secure user authentication features, enabling users to register, log in, and log out.
   - [ ] User credentials should be securely handled, with passwords hashed before storage.
-  - [ ] Each user should have a profile page where they can view and update their account information, including stored credit and order history.
+  - [ ] Users should have a profile page to view and manage their account information, including adding credit and checking their account balance.

 - Menu Fetching and Display